 Sometimes the label or the website will say the food was processed in a factory where they manufacture wheat products.
 Do not buy this item!
 The food can be cross-contaminated with gluten.
 And if there are ingredients you don’t understand, it is best to avoid this product.

 Now that your pantry is filled with gluten-free products and your kitchen is free of gluten, it’s time to start cooking.
 If cooking isn’t your thing, there are many simple gluten-free recipes on the web.
 I recommend you start with easy recipes.

 Starting with complicated gluten-free recipes will only discourage you from cooking.
 Instead, use as many fresh ingredients as possible.
 The fresh ingredients will simplify cooking because they are naturally gluten-free.

-Maybe start with easy muffin recipes, pancakes, basic bread, casseroles, soups and stews, one-skillet dishes and basic cakes.
+Easy muffin recipes, pancakes, basic gluten free sandwich bread, casseroles, soups and stews, one-skillet dishes and basic gluten free cakes.
 Once you get the hang of it, you can start with a few more challenging recipes.

 5) Gluten is in more places than just food!